adaapp/Test-assignment2-team4/README.md

     <a href="https://ibb.co/gr3N2Wj"><img src="https://i.ibb.co/wdRVkQ0/Screenshot-2021-05-21-at-20-14-49.png" alt="Screenshot-2021-05-21-at-20-14-49" border="0"></a>
 </div>

 We went for option A because most of us agreed on it and was easy to configure and we able to correctly match the styling.
 However, if we had more time, we could look at changing this to a drop-down list as we begin to add more currencies but it works correctly.
+For future, we could also add the currency symbols so it is more useful for the user